-Back in 2012, mystery writer John Grisham told Allergic Living of how, by keeping meticulous notes, he and his allergist were able to suss out the cause of his skin that felt “on fire” with itchy hives.
+Back in 2012, mystery writer John Grisham told Allergic Living about how, by keeping meticulous notes, he and his allergist were able to suss out the cause of his skin that felt “on fire” with itchy hives.
 The culprit turned out to be mammalian meat, from beef and pork to lamb and rabbit.

 Today, the prolific writer explains that he’s become an old pro at managing a meat-restricted diet, with the help of his wife, Renée, who also developed the disease from a tick bite.